ralph-mcardell/sh-utils/doc/dict.md

   #     3.2. remove this value from $@
   #     3.3. set a new set of parameters, starting with the remaining
   #          parameters in $@ - including previously updated parameters
-  #          with the index key values interspersed, and then append the
+  #          with their preceding index key values, and then append the
   #          next updated index key and vector element value.
   #     3.4  decrement the remaining count of parameters to update
   #     3.5  increment the index value